starstarnull/clog/README.md

 ### Building from Source

 There is no building necessary (since Clog C Header is just a header library).
-However, if you want to run tests and see a demo, you can run:
+However, if you want to see the demo, you can run:

 ```
-make               # If you want to see the tests.
+make               # If you want to see the demo.
 Not necessary to use.
 ```